cj1128/handmade-hero/README.md

 ### Day 55: Hash-based World Storage

-- Use int32 as tile index
+- Use int32 as chunk index, so 0 will be the center.
 - Add `TileChunkHash` to tile map
 - `GetTileChunk` should take a memroy arena
-- DIFF: I will store pointers in TileChunkHash array
+- DIFF: I will store pointers instead of index in TileChunkHash array

 ### Day 56: Switching from Tiles to Entities

 - Rename `CameraBound` to `HighFrequencyBound`
 - Rename `handmade_tile.h/cpp` to `handmade_world.h/cpp`
-- Tile chunk is now world chunk
+- Rename tile chunk to world chunk.
+We dont have *tiles* anymore.

 ### Day 57: Spatially Partitioning Entities